Souvlaki, spanakopita, salads and more – Sydney certainly serves up the very best when it comes to Greek food!

-It’s no surprise that Sydney is overloaded with an array of Greek restaurants and eateries.
+It comes to no surprise that Sydney is overloaded with an array of Greek restaurants and eateries.
 After WWII, many Greeks migrated to Sydney and set up camp in the inner suburbs.
 And, thanks to that, we have an abundance of Greek cuisine in Sydney and surrounds, predominantly around Marrickville which was once called “Little Athens”.

 The Twisted Olive

 Situated within the bustling Inner Sydney suburb of Surry Hills is The Twisted Olive, a rustic Greek restaurant with a heart of gold.
 It shares beautiful Mediterranean fare in a laid-back dining room that fits in with the casual Sydney vibe.
 Surprise your next date with a specially-designed dinner for two or feast on one of their set menus.
 As well as that, Twisted Olive also offer external catering if you need help with your next soiree at home!
+If you’re looking for the best Greek restaurant in Sydney right now, this is it.